What is Failed Back Surgery Syndrome (FBSS)?

 Failed Back Surgery Syndrome is not a syndrome at all.
-Rather, it is blanket term for those that have undergone back or neck surgery, and still fine that they have pain.
+Rather, it is a blanket term for those that have undergone back or neck surgery and still find that they have pain.
 FBSS may also not necessarily mean your surgery truly “failed” in a medical sense.
-In some cases, your surgery may have been successful, but introduced or uncovered other issues that resulted additional pain.
+In some cases, your surgery may have been successful, but introduced or uncovered other issues that resulted in additional pain.

 Why Do Some Back Surgeries “Fail?”

 The goal of nearly all back or neck surgeries is to reduce or eliminate chronic pain.
 If you experience pain after recovery for any reason, then the back surgery is said to have failed.
 The possible causes of this failure can be substantial, and require an expert diagnosis from a trained FBSS specialist.
 Yet some of the possible causes include:

 - Misdiagnosed Back Pain – It takes years of expertise and study to correctly diagnose the cause of back pain, and it’s possible that the specific cause of back pain was not addressed.